 |

 And tomorrow we’re away!
-First stop Seattle for a few days with friends then on to Nome, Alaska where we will board an icebreaker and navigate across the top of the world seeking out the geographic and magnetic north poles.
-Ours will be the first 'cruise' ship to attempt to reach the North Magnetic Pole so it's pretty exciting.
-This will be an exploratory voyage with 20 scientist on board.
-There is a rough itinerary but given that this is the first journey across the top of the world by a 'cruise' ship anything could happen!
+First stop Seattle for a few days with friends then on to Nome, Alaska, where we will board a rather luxurious icebreaker and navigate across the top of the world seeking out the Geographic and Magnetic North Poles.
+Ours will be the first 'cruise' ship to attempt to reach the North Magnetic Pole so it is pretty exciting.
+This will be an exploratory voyage with 20 scientists on board.
+There is a rough itinerary but given that this is the first journey across the top of the world by a 'cruise' ship, anything could happen!

-But first indulge me a little as I share what excites me about the first part of our northerly voyage – to reach the 2 North Poles.
+But first, indulge me a little as I share what excites me about the first part of our northerly voyage – to reach the two North Poles.
 And I promise to tell you about the journey itself as it unfolds.

 Talk to me about poles!
-Physics 101 enter stage left – sort of.
-The earth has 3 axes but I’m not about to get into the nitty gritty of it all because I still have in my head the High School Open Day Science lab with its bar magnets and iron filings.
-However … the Earth’s rotational axis, and with it the location of the geographic North Pole, wobbles very slowly, like a spinning top.
-This wobble is called axial precession (all things in our universe vibrate but that’s another story) and it takes the Earth's axis about 26,000 years to complete a circular wobble.
-‘They’ say it’s all to do with the redistribution of Earth’s mass as the crust has slowly rebounded after the end of the last ice age; maybe a redistribution of water?
+Physics 101, enter stage left – sort of.
+The earth has 3 axes, but I am not about to get into the nitty gritty of it all because I still have in my head the High School Open Day Science lab with its bar magnets and iron filings.
+However … Firstly there is the Earth’s rotational axis, and with it, the location of the Geographic North Pole that wobbles very slowly, like a spinning top.
+This wobble is called axial precession (all things in our universe vibrate but that is another story) and it takes the Earth's axis about 26,000 years to complete one circular wobble.
+‘They’ say it is all to do with the redistribution of Earth’s mass as the crust has slowly rebounded after the end of the last ice age; maybe a redistribution of water?
 Whatever the cause, it seems we are always on the move.

 |